Herbert Dowbiggin: Antecedents

 Dowbiggin was the sixth child of Rev. Richard Thomas Dowbiggin and Laetitia Anna Layard.
 His father had translated the Bible into Sinhala, and his younger brother Hugh Blackwell Layard Dowbiggin was born in Ceylon.
-His maternal grandfather was Sir Charles Peter Layard, the Government Agent of the Western province (after whom Layard's Broadway in Colombo was named) who was himself the grandson of Gualterus Mooyaart, Administrateur of Jaffna under the Dutch United East India Company, the VOC.
+His maternal grandfather was Sir Charles Peter Layard, the Government Agent of the Western province (after whom Layard's Broadway in Colombo was named) who was himself the grandson of Gualterus Mooyaart, Administrateur of Jaffna for the Dutch United East India Company, the VOC.
 He was a relative of Sir Henry Austen Layard of Nineveh fame and of the naturalist Edgar Leopold Layard.

 Ceylon Police Force

 Dowbiggin was educated at Merchant Taylors' School and joined the Ceylon Police Force in 1901.
 He became inspector-general in 1913.
 During Dowbiggin's tenure of office in Sri Lanka, the strength of the force was enhanced considerably, and the posts of two deputy inspectors general were also created.
 He oversaw an expansion of the force: the number of police stations increased, so that by 1916 there were 138 all over the island.

 He also modernised the force, introducing new techniques of investigation such as fingerprinting and photography and improving the telecommunications network for the police as well as increasing the mobility of the force.
 The analysis of crime reports became more systematic.
 He purchased the land on Havelock Road, Colombo, on which the police headquarters and the 'Police Park' playing fields are located.

 It was early in his tenure that H.H.
-Engelbrecht, a member of the Afrikaner diaspora who worked as wildlife officer in Yala, was unjustly jailed in 1914 for allegedly having supplied meat to the German light cruiser SMS Emden.
+Engelbrecht, a member of the Afrikaner diaspora who worked as wildlife officer in Yala, was unjustly jailed in 1914 for having allegedly supplied meat to the German light cruiser SMS Emden.

-Facing the riot of 1915 which broke out between Sinhalese Buddhists and Muslim Ceylon Moors, he authorized the use of draconian measures, including summary execution, flogging, and imprisonment.
+Due to the riot of 1915 between Sinhalese Buddhists and Muslim Ceylon Moors, he authorized the use of draconian measures, including summary execution, flogging, and imprisonment.
 Sinhalese leader Anagarika Dharmapala was arrested and had his legs broken in police custody.
 His younger brothers, Dr. Charles Alwis Hewavhitharana and Edmund Hewavitarne, were also arrested.
 The latter was subsequently sentenced, in what British Liberal political Phillip Morrel characterized as a miscarriage of justice, to life in penal servitude at Jaffna Prison, where he would die on 19 November 1915 from enteric fever, due to both unsanitary conditions and the lack of necessary medical care within the prison.
 E. W. Perera, a lawyer from Kotte, braved mine- and submarine-infested seas (as well as the police) along with George E. de Silva to carry a secret memorial initiated and drafted by Sir James Peiris in the soles of his shoes to the Secretary of State for the Colonies, pleading for the repeal of martial law and describing atrocities claimed to have been committed by the police led by Dowbiggin.